molecule/molecule.github.io/_post/movies-watched.md

         link: http://remezcla.com/lists/film/latino-film-critics-review-pixar-coco/
     -
         title: Thor Ragnarok
         review: Fun!
 Jeff Goldblum is bizarre and I cannot look away when he's on-screen.
-Cate Blanchett does a great job with not much.
+Cate Blanchett does a great job with not much to work with.
 Waititi as the rock-monster was excellent.
 "It's not like a regular circle, it's a freaky circle."
+My fave avengers film to rewatch.
         rating: 2.5
         link: https://www.alternateending.com/2017/11/thor-ragnarok-2017.html
     -